-It's not exactly pop.
-Maybe Alternative or Indie Folk Rock, or Americana.
-It's a sort of folk-pop, blues, rock, alt country maybe - with a desperate edge.
+L.B.
+“Well, I guess it's pop.
+I mean, who doesn't want their music to be popular?
+I really hate that word, pop.
+Maybe it's anti-pop.
+Some songs are sort of power pop.
+There's some Alternative or Indie Folk Rock in there, and my voice can get a little Country.
+It's desperate.
+It's edgy.
 I write about things that happen in my life.
 The things I fear, the ones I love, the places I've seen and the darkest roads I've been down.
 In general, my songs all have a common thread.
 A mix of hope and despair is as close as I can get.
 It's easier to say what it is not than what it is.
 It's not happy, but hopeful, it's not sad, but introspective, it's not angry, just misunderstood.

+L.B.
+Yes!
 As a young child my family listened to Jazz - lots of Bossa Nova; Jobim, Stan Getz, and true Jazz greats like Miles Davis and Charlie Parker.
 The '30's and '40's swing vocalists like Ella F., Louis A., Cab C., and Edith Piaf were favorites of my grandmother.
 My foundation years; it was all folk.
-Carly Simon, Ricky Lee Jones, Carole King, Buffy Saint Marie (anyone remember her?!).
+Carly Simon, Ricky Lee Jones, Carole King, Buffy Saint Marie.
 And in my teen years I was bombarded with my brother's influences, Pink Floyd, Led Zeppelin, Queen, Fleetwood Mac, Yes, Rush, to name a few.
 But everything changed when I began listening to my own choices.

-Among the first albums of my own I had and LOVED were, Siouxsie and the Banshees, X, Sinead O'Connor, P.J.
+L.B.
+Among the first artists in my own cassette deck were Siouxsie and the Banshees, X, Sinead O'Connor, Patty Smith, P.J.
 Harvey, Everything But The Girl, The Smiths, The Pogues, Joy Division, David Bowie, Talking Heads, New Order, Violent Femmes, Roxy Music, Devo, Elvis Costello, Adam and the Ants, The Clash, Kate Bush, Tom Waits, Sex Pistols.... this list could go on and on and on.
 These were the artists that I would play into the ground.
 Over and over until I had to buy the tape again and again - and then later, of course, I had to buy it on CD.

-I started writing songs in the early nineties and continue to date - with brief episodes of weary discontent with the whole business of writing songs.
+L.B.
+I started writing songs in the early nineties.
 My early days were the biggest influences for me.
 After moving to Atlanta and immersing myself into the music scene, I started to listen to some truly AMAZING music by artists such as Ani Difranco, Nirvana, Medeski, Martin & Wood, Radiohead, Portishead, Morphine, Jeff Buckley, Muse, Beck, but mostly I was influenced by my music cohorts that I was sharing stages with, my band mates and other musicians I hung around with.